-- (1) A fee payable under this Act and not paid may be recovered by the chief executive- - (a) in summary proceedings under the Justices Act 1886; or - (b) by action for a debt in a court of competent jurisdiction. - (2) A fee may also be recovered in a proceeding for an offence against this Act. - (3) An order made under subsection (2) is enforceable under the Justices Act 1886 as an order for payment of money made by a magistrate under that Act. - (4) If an order is made under subsection (2)- - (a) the order may be filed in the registry of a Magistrates Court; and - (b) on being filed, is taken to be an order made by a Magistrates Court and may be enforced accordingly.
+- A fee payable under this Act and not paid may be recovered by the chief executive CEO - in summary proceedings under the Justices Act 1886; or - by action for a debt in a court of competent jurisdiction. - (2) A fee may also be recovered in a proceeding for an offence against this Act. - (3) An order made under subsection (2) is enforceable under the Justices Act 1886 as an order for payment of money made by a magistrate under that Act. - (4) If an order is made under subsection (2) - the order may be filed in the registry of a Magistrates (a) Court: and - on being filed, is taken to be an order made by a (b) Magistrates Court and may be enforced accordingly.